Vivekban/garden/README.md

 The core principles of the clean approach can be summarized as followed:

-1. The application code is separated into layers - These layers define the separation of concerns inside the code base.
+1. The application code is separated into layers inside the code base.
-2. The layers follow a strict dependency rule - Each layer can only interact with the layers below it.
+2. The layers follow a strict dependency rule, they can only interact with the layers below it.
 3. As we move toward the bottom layer — the code becomes generic - The bottom layers dictate policies and rules, and the upper layers dictate implementation details such as the database, networking manager, and UI.